gangz/Tetris/IoP_Tetris.md

 40. Now we can add more shapes into the game.
     I also found a bug: move left and right have no check with exist blocks.
 Add it.

+41. The next step is to produce the shape randomly.